Chlamydia infections in women

 Even if you have no symptoms, you may need a chlamydia test if you:

-Chlamydia can be treated with antibiotics.
+Chlamydia can be treated with an antibiotic.
 Some of these are safe to take if you are pregnant.
 Common side effects include:

 Both you and your partner need to take the antibiotics.